temp-tina/temp-tina.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Three papers are accepted by EMNLP 2025.
+Three papers are accepted by **EMNLP 2025**.
 Congrats to Hengran, Minghao, Zhikai and Da Li!